-Besides the methods mentioned above, researchers have also tried many other algorithms to deal with the collision avoidance problem.
-Singh and his team proposed an A\ approach that can deal with both static and dynamic obstacles and environmental conditions such as current and wind [18].
-Different variants of the fast marching method are developed and can produce decent solutions to collision avoidance in dynamic environments [19] [20] [21].
+Besides the methods mentioned earlier, researchers have also tried many other algorithms to deal with the collision avoidance problem.
+Singh and his team proposed an A approach that can deal with both static and dynamic obstacles and environmental conditions such as current and wind [18].
+Different variants of the fast marching method are developed and can produce decent solutions to collision avoidance in dynamic environments [19-21].
 Williams and Jin designed a risk assessment method and provided a flexible and safe path in situations where the future motion of target ships is unknown [22].
-He et al. modeled a fuzzy PID controller to meet the COLREGs during collision avoidance [23].
+He et al. modeled a fuzzy proportional-integral-derivative (PID) controller to meet the COLREGs during collision avoidance [23].
 Song and his team applied fuzzy rules with the eccentric expansion of obstacles to produce COLREGs-compliant plans [24].
-Campbell and Naeem designed a rule-based heuristic A\ algorithm to meet the regulations of COLREGs [25].
+Campbell and Naeem designed a rule-based heuristic A algorithm to meet the regulations of COLREGs [25].
+Gupta and his team developed a long-range path planning algorithm with novel heuristics and graph construction methods in dynamically changing environments [26].
+They also worked on different path planning tasks in uncertain and dynamic environments [27-29], assuming that the goal or the future motion of target ships is known or a prediction can be made by the Monte-Carlo sampling and heuristic evaluation techniques.
 All these algorithms have displayed the capability of finding collision-free paths in dynamic environments.

-From the algorithms mentioned above, one can find that the current research is focused on the short-range collision avoidance problem.
-These algorithms usually assume that all the target ships are moving at a constant velocity, and the encounter happens in an open area.
-Although some of them do not rely on the constant velocity assumption [10] [22] or can handle encounters in complex environments [19], none of them discusses the situations where the environment is complex, and the future motion of target ships is unknown.
+From the algorithms mentioned earlier, one can find that the current research is focused on the short-range collision avoidance problem.
+These algorithms usually assume that all the target ships are moving at a constant velocity and direction, and the encounter happens in an open area.
+Although some of them do not rely on the constant velocity assumption [10,22,28] or can handle encounters in complex environments [19], none of them discusses situations where the environment is complex, and the long-term future motion of the target ships is unknown.
 In this paper, we address the problem of design under uncertainty: how we can model the risks in complex environments when the future motion of target ships is unknown, and how this risk modeling can help autonomous ships in path planning.